Rock in Rio: Rock in Rio 9 (2022)

-The ninth edition of the Rock in Rio in Brazil took place between 2–11 September 2022.
+The ninth edition of Rock in Rio in Brazil took place between 2–11 September 2022.

+Rock in Rio 10 (2024)

+The tenth edition of Rock in Rio in Brazil took place between 13–22 September 2024.
+It was the first Rock in Rio to dedicate an entire day of its line up to Brazilian artists only, with musical spectacles called "Forever...", featuring multiple artists from different genres.

 Lisbon, Portugal, and Madrid, Spain

 Rock in Rio Lisboa (2004)

 After the huge success of Rock in Rio 3 in Brazil, Roberta Medina decided to organize a festival of the same stature in Lisbon.
 The decision to maintain the name Rock in Rio was controversial, and detractors of the idea in Brazil started calling it Rock in Rio Tejo, after the Tagus river (rio Tejo, in Portuguese) which runs through the Portuguese capital.

 The first edition of Rock in Rio Lisboa, as the festival was officially called, took place in 2004.
 Although the festival had a slight change of name, it kept the same structure as the Brazilian editions.
 An entire City of Rock, with an area of over 260,000 audience was erected at the Bela Vista park, with a large centre stage and several tents where different artists would perform, simultaneously.
+Guns N' Roses were scheduled to perform at the festival, but had to cancel after guitarist Buckethead left in March.

 Full list of artists who performed at Rock in Rio Lisboa: